Xilinx/PYNQ/docs/source/pynq_sd_card.rst

 To build the image follow the steps below:

-  1. Install the correct version of Vivado and SDK
+  1. Install the correct version of PetaLinux and optionally Vivado and SDK
   2. Install dependencies using the following script

-The correct version of the Vivado and SDK is shown below:
+The correct version of Xilinx tools for each PYNQ release is shown below:

 ================  ================
-Release version    Vivado and SDK
+Release version    Xilinx Tool Version
 ================  ================
 v1.4               2015.4
 v2.0               2016.1